Bamboo is undoubtedly one of my favourite plants. I almost always use bamboo in the gardens I create.

 The principal distinction among different types of bamboo relates to the plants’ root systems.

-This is really important for home gardeners, because it can make the difference between selecting a species that suits your situation perfectly and one that takes over you garden (and your neighbour’s as well.)
+This is really important when planting bamboo in the garden, because it can make the difference between selecting a species that suits your situation perfectly and one that takes over you garden (and your neighbour’s as well.)

 Put simply, most bamboos either have a running root system (technically called a leptomorph system) or a clumping (or pachymorph) root system.